-All the works for this show were inspired by the exquisite taxidermy work made by a man from Strathalbyn, South Australia.
+I met a man from Strathalbyn, South Australia, who’s exquisite taxidermy work underpins this body of work.
 I photographed the exotic animals displayed in his showroom using a homemade camera obscura.
-I discovered that my clunky made up process involving old and new image making technologies resulted in interesting images.
+I discovered that my clunky process involving old and new image making technologies resulted in interesting images.
 This photographic chain of events is my personal interpretation of the way a camera

 obscura operates; a hybrid of awkward manoeuvres that produces enigmatic, beautiful images.
 By looking closely at the animals, I found the taxidermists' earnest and sincere attempt to restore life to these majestic trophy 'kills', only stills them further.
 My interest lies within this paradox, as I explore alternative views.
 The works in STILLED LIFE speak as much to the process as the end result.